What If? Explaining the Past/Predicting the Future

 By participating in this Focus cluster, students will learn how to formulate mathematical models that can be used to answer scientific questions.
 They will also learn a variety of techniques for studying the models, including mathematical analysis, computations, and simulations.
 The ability to identify essential features of a system that must be represented in a model, and then to properly interpret model outputs in the appropriate scientific context, is a valuable skill that will be useful in many fields.

-Seminar: Sociology 176FS — Mathematical Models of Self, Identity and Emotion (CI, R, SS)
+Sociology 176FS — Mathematical Models of Self, Identity and Emotion (SS, CI, R)

 We explore a mathematical model of how people attempt to maintain identities in institutional settings, and self-actualize their fundamental conceptions of themselves in moving from one setting to another.
 In other words, we explore a model of why people do what they do: both in performing normal roles, responding to odd situations, and trying to feel good about themselves.
 The class involves reading academic literature, doing presentations, collecting evidence about research questions that you have developed, and proposing new research that will contribute to this growing literature.
 The goal is to teach you to think scientifically about everyday life: both the routine and the unexpected parts of that life.